WORKSHOP TIMETABLE 2023

 The willow is grown locally by Jane, a great sustainable material with so many practical uses.

-These are ideal for supporting climbing flowers or vegetables in your garden or allotment!
+These are ideal for the garden or the home!

 Leather Craft